chelene3/TicTacToe/README.md

-This is a repository for a tic tac toe mobile game.
-As I learn to develop with Swift, this is one of the sample projects that I am trying on my own as I develop with other lessons.
+This is a repository for a simple Tic Tac Toe mobile game.
+As I learn to develop with Xcode and Swift, this is one of the sample projects that I am trying on my own as I develop with other lessons.

 Goals:
 1. Create a visually-correct game (adheres to formatting and can rotate the screen)